GENERAL DEFINITIONS AND RULEMAKING

 (b) For cases without a community spouse, an eligible dependent is a minor (under the age of 21) or dependent child residing with and claimed as a tax dependent by the client.

-(5) Waivered services are services needed to keep an individual out of a long term care facility.
-Waivered services are:
+(4) Home and community-based care: Title XIX services needed to keep an individual out of a long-term care facility.
+These services are:

 (d) Adult foster care services.